cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 ### Impact

-This research helped the agency understand how users experience the page.
-The findings and insights were used in the prioritization process and were taken into consideration when finalizing the design.
+This research helped the agency, that was hired to design the new page, understand how users experience the page.
+The findings and insights were used in the prioritization process and were taken into consideration when finalizing the design and reorganizing the content.

 |   Sections 	| UX 	| Usability 	|
 |-	|-	|-	|